Warning: This column contains SPOILERS for all volumes of Yun Kouga’s Loveless currently available in English.

 MICHELLE: I wish for it, too.
 And the fact that Ritsuka’s name has yet to appear on his body gives me at least some hope that something special is going to happen for this particular pair.

-MELINDA: Of course, it will be a long time before any of our questions or hopes are answered, and after having the opportunity to essentially marathon this series on our first read, I suspect the wait for volume twelve will be difficult to bear.
+MJ: Of course, it will be a long time before any of our questions or hopes are answered, and after having the opportunity to essentially marathon this series on our first read, I suspect the wait for volume twelve will be difficult to bear.
 But I’m so very glad that Viz provided us the opportunity to give this series a real chance.
 It has won my heart completely.

 MICHELLE: And mine!